ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 It is important to remember that all the features of OCaml are either built on top of functional programming or meant to support it.
-Most mainstream languages derive from the imperative programming paradigm, to which either structured or object-oriented programming where added.
+Most mainstream languages derive from the imperative programming paradigm, to which either structured or object-oriented programming were added.
 The feature set of OCaml, as sketched earlier, was pretty unique for many years.
 Nowadays, several languages have many of the features found in OCaml, but either their conception or their evolution goes in the opposite direction.
 OCaml started from functional programming while many others are going towards functional programming.
 This is not the place to detail the differences these paths entail.
-Let's just say OCaml developers and practitioners believe the outstanding level of reliability, performance and agility which is achievable by writing programs in OCaml comes from its functional programming first approach.
+Let's just say OCaml developers and users believe the outstanding level of reliability, performance and agility which is achievable by writing programs in OCaml comes from its functional programming first approach.